cameronxdx-cloud/Day-Trading/fxalexg/Trading Setup.md

 - **When price reaches ABOVE AOI there's a push UP, whenever BELOW, there's a push DOWN**

+- **Need Lower time frames to match higher time frames for add confluence for Entry**

 EX:
 - We have a bullish market.
 - Bullish market is anticipating a retracement on price.